 Trust me on this one: Walmart school supplies can save you some serious cash if you keep an eye on back-to-school sales.
 This makes Walmart the easiest choice for back-to-school shopping, if you gotta pick one place rather than shop multiple stores.

 But just in case you need more convincing, I’ll show you how to do Walmart back to school so you can walk away paying 50-75% less than everyone else.

-2. Print coupons and combine them with Walmart’s sale prices.
+1. Print coupons and combine them with Walmart school supply sale prices.

-Look for coupons for common brands like Crayola, Bic, Kleenex and more.
+As long as you have your eye out for Walmart school supplies, look for coupons for common back-to-school brands like Crayola, Bic, Kleenex, and more.